Design, Environment

 Aggravating this situation — or perhaps, taking advantage of it — is the Ball Corporation, the company that brought Ball canning jars to our great-grandparents.
 Today it has pivoted to dominate the commercial beverage can market instead, and has an effective monopoly on the cans that small brewers must use.
 Most recently, it has increased the minimum order for custom-printed cans, to a level that many small brewers cannot possibly afford.

 In reaction, many of the small, local brewers that increasingly occupy our store shelves are now purchasing unprinted cans, to which they then apply a vinyl label.
 In many cases, as seen below, they even use cans that they have already had screenprinted with a generic label that identifies the brewery.
-They can print these in sufficient quantities, but they still need the vinyl label to identify what’s in the can.
+They can print these in sufficient quantities, but they still need the vinyl label to identify what’s actually been put in the can.

 A sticky situation